WELCOME

 4. Water: know where and how to locate streams, lakes and rivers to replenish water supply.
 The body needs lots of water to carry out essential functions, such as balancing the internal temperature to keep cells alive.
 As a general rule of thumb, a person can survive without water for about 3 days, according toBusiness Insider.

 5. Self Defense & Weapons Training: While hiking in the forest, there are other living beings and wild animals about.
-Remain cautious of animals who can detect the scent of meat cooking, such as bears, mountain lions, bobcats, or wolves.
-Do not litter, animals will follow the trail.
+Remain cautious of animals that can detect the scent of meat cooking, such as bears, mountain lions, bobcats, or wolves.
+Do not litter; animals will follow the trail.
 Forest animals have keen eyesight and hearing, so having the correct equipment is handy.
-In your spare-time before your trip, learn these animal behaviors and their habitats for unsuspected encounters (National Geographic).
+In your spare time before your trip, learn these animal behaviors and their habitats for unsuspected encounters (National Geographic).
 Remain observant of everything that’s around you.

 Article Perks